pyeprog/navigation-history/README.md

 2. Challenges in grasping the codebase's big picture during initial exploration
 3. Identifying interesting or complex code sections while reading the code

+Thus, this extension is designed to help developers to:

+1. Record the history of code navigation, and organize the history as a tree reflecting the calling hierarchy of each symbol
+2. Focus on most important symbols, which could be chosen by visit count or manually pinned

 ## Key Features ⭐

 1. 📍 Maintains a comprehensive history of code navigation